kwkou/815/articles/hdinsight/hdinsight-python.md

 > [AZURE.NOTE]
 使用 PowerShell 远程提交作业时，无法使用 C Python 作为解释器。

+    # Login to your Azure subscription
+    # Is there an active Azure subscription?
+    $sub = Get-AzureRmSubscription -ErrorAction SilentlyContinue
+    if(-not($sub))
+    {
+        Add-AzureRmAccount -EnvironmentName AzureChinaCloud
+    }

-    # Replace 'YourHDIClusterName' with the name of your cluster
+    # Get cluster info
-    $clusterName = YourHDIClusterName
+    $clusterName = Read-Host -Prompt "Enter the HDInsight cluster name"

-    $creds = Get-Credential
-    #Get the cluster info so we can get the resource group, storage, etc.
-    $clusterInfo = Get-AzureRmHDInsightCluster -ClusterName $clusterName
-    $resourceGroup = $clusterInfo.ResourceGroup
-    $storageAccountName=$clusterInfo.DefaultStorageAccount.split('.')[0]
-    $container=$clusterInfo.DefaultStorageContainer
-    $storageAccountKey=(Get-AzureRmStorageAccountKey `
-        -Name $storageAccountName `
-        -ResourceGroupName $resourceGroup)[0].Value

-    #Create a storage content and upload the file
-    $context = New-AzureStorageContext `
-        -StorageAccountName $storageAccountName `
-        -StorageAccountKey $storageAccountKey
+    $creds=Get-Credential -Message "Enter the login for the cluster"

-    $PigQuery = "Register wasbs:///jython.py using jython as myfuncs;" +
+    $PigQuery = "Register wasbs:///pig_python.py using jython as myfuncs;" +
                 "LOGS = LOAD 'wasbs:///example/data/sample.log' as (LINE:chararray);" +
                 "LOG = FILTER LOGS by LINE is not null;" + "DETAILS = foreach LOG generate myfuncs.create_structure(LINE);" +